-With both an integrated consumer energy business and a B2B platform-as-a-service offering (Kraken), with high brand awareness, customer trust and technology deeply embedded in the consumer energy value chain, we believe Octopus is uniquely positioned to drive the decarbonisation of the consumer energy markets.
+With both a pioneering B2B platform-as-a-service offering (Kraken), and an integrated consumer energy business (Octopus Energy) with high brand awareness, customer trust and technology deeply embedded in the consumer energy value chain, we believe Octopus is uniquely positioned to drive the decarbonisation of the consumer energy markets.

 Firstly, Octopus is in a position to reduce households' carbon footprint through its retail energy and services businesses.
-The company's retail offering, powered by Kraken, combines household energy-saving schemes, flexible tariffs and smart home energy management (called 'Intelligent Octopus') to help households avoid using electricity powered by fossil fuels, along with home electrification services (EV leasing, household batteries, solar panels and heat pumps) to help households further decarbonise.
+Octopus Energy's retail offering, powered by Kraken, combines household energy-saving schemes, flexible tariffs and smart home energy management (including Intelligent Octopus and Zero Bill Homes) to help households avoid using electricity powered by fossil fuels, along with home electrification services (EV leasing, household batteries, solar panels and heat pumps) to help households further decarbonise.13 The business's asset management arm Octopus Energy Generation is helping increase the portion of total electricity powered by renewables in the UK and internationally.

 Secondly, Octopus has the potential to enable the decarbonisation of households far beyond its retail footprint, by licensing Kraken and inspiring other UK and international energy markets operators to follow its lead.
-In addition, the business's asset management arm, Octopus Energy Generation, is helping increase the portion of total electricity powered by renewables in the UK and internationally.

-As of 2023, we believe Octopus has demonstrated the potential to materially expand its commercial growth and impact beyond energy markets.
-This past year Kraken capitalised on similarities between the water and energy markets, and acquired its first licences in the water sector.
-Water markets suffer from the same customer service and cost issues as energy markets, and offer important sustainability challenges to solve.
-Water use efficiency also affects net-zero plans: in the UK, for example, household water supply and use contributes approximately 5-6% of total UK greenhouse gas emissions.
+Since 2023, Kraken has demonstrated the potential to materially expand its commercial growth across new verticals and products, and to target impact beyond energy markets.
+So far Kraken has secured agreements with major UK water utilities, including Severn Trent (4.6 million customers), 14 Portsmouth Water and Leep Utilities.
+15 Water markets suffer from the same customer service and cost issues as energy markets, and offer important sustainability challenges to solve.
+Water use efficiency also affects net-zero plans: in the UK, for example, hot water use contributes 875kg of CO2 per household per year.
+16